 The rule for harvesting green beans is the more you pick the more you get.
 Stay on top of the bean harvest by picking every few days, especially when the plants are in peak production.
 Excess beans can be pickled, blanched and frozen, or shared with family and friends.

-Pods can be picked at any size, but most are ready when they’re 4 to 6 inches long, smooth, and with interior beans that are still very small.
+Pick pods at any size, but most are ready when they’re 4 to 6 inches long, smooth, and with interior beans that are still very small.
 Promptly remove over-mature pods from the plants as this will signal a switch from flower and pod production to seed production, decreasing the harvest.
+This article will teach you how to freeze green beans for future use.

-- Mascotte – I am a huge fan of this award-winning, fast-growing gourmet green bean.
-The compact plants yield a heavy crop of super slender green pods that are produced on top of the foliage – easy picking!
-The 16 inch tall plants can be grown in beds, but they also do well when planted in pots and window boxes.
+- Mascotte – I am a huge fan of this award-winning, fast-growing gourmet French green bean.
+The compact plants yield a heavy crop of super slender green pods produced on top of the foliage – easy picking!
+I grow the 16 inch tall plants in raised beds, but they also do well when planted in pots and window boxes.

-- Provider – Provider is a popular green bean that is tolerant of planting in cool soil, allowing northern gardeners to get a jump on the spring planting season.
+- Provider – Provider is a popular green bean tolerant of planting in cool soil.
+This allows northern gardeners to get a jump on the spring planting season.
 The smooth pods are about 5 inches long and the plants are resistant to several diseases including powdery mildew.

 - Contender – Contender is a high-yielding variety that is also one of the earliest to produce.
 Each plant produces dozens of round, slightly curved pods.